CMMC Gap Analysis FAQs

 What is the purpose of a CMMC gap analysis?

-A CMMC gap analysis helps you measure your current state of NIST 800-171 conformance, assessing the effectiveness of your existing controls, then pinpointing where your business is not yet fully compliant with CMMC.
+A CMMC gap analysis helps you measure your current state of NIST 800-171 conformance, assesses the effectiveness of your existing controls, and then pinpoints where your business is not yet fully compliant with CMMC Level 3 and DFARS requirements.
 For example, you could come up short in areas like:

 - Weak access controls (e.g., no multifactor authentication)